Detecting and Localizing Anomalous Cliques in Inhomogeneous Networks using Egonets: Introduction

+A clique is a fully connected subgraph of a given network.
+We are interested in two problems related to cliques.
+First, we want to determine whether a given network contains an anomalous clique --- this is the \textit{detection} problem.
+Second, if an anomalous motif is detected, we want to know which nodes constitute the clique --- this is the \textit{localization} problem.
+Note that cliques can appear randomly in a network \citep{bollobas1998random}.
+We are interested in \textit{anomalous} cliques that are very unlikely to appear randomly.

 Anomalous clique detection is an important and relevant problem in many networked systems.
 In financial trading networks \citep{li2010detecting, pan2012decoding}, an anomalous clique can indicate a group of traders trading among each other to manipulate the stock market.
 Cliques can have important scientific interpretation in biological networks, e.g., in brain networks, neural cliques \citep{lin2006organizing} are network-level memory coding units in the hippocampus.
 In social networks and online social media, an anomalous clique may be indicative of mechanisms of opinion manipulation or ideological echo chambers.
-Closer to home, identifying cliques in academic collaboration or citation networks can provide valuable insights into the research community.